 Obtaining Islamic knowledge (from the Right Sources)

-Taking heed of Satan’s ways and becoming aware of his plans and goal can help us to be alert to his influence or persuasion and keep our defenses up.
+Taking heed of Satan’s ways and becoming aware of his plans and goal can help us to be alert to his influence or persuasion and keep our defences up.
 For this, it is essential to acquire Islamic knowledge from the right sources.
 It is very difficult for Satan to approach those dedicated to learning.
 Allah says in the Holy Quran: “And if an evil whisper comes to you from Shaitan (Satan), then seek refuge with Allah.
 Verily, He is All-Hearer, All-Knower.”
 (Quran, Al-Aaraf: 200)

 “O Iblees (Satan)!
 What is your reason for not being among the prostrators?”